Sumit-0204/House-Price-Predictor/README.md

 - **R-Squared Score (R²)**

 ## 📈 Results & Performance
-The model achieved an R² score of **X.XX**, indicating a strong correlation between input features and predicted prices.
+The model achieved an R² score of **0.5957702326061662**, indicating a strong correlation between input features and predicted prices.

 **Sample Prediction:**
 ```